How Much Does Key Person Insurance Cost?Insurance Explained

 Tax Considerations for Key Person Insurance

-If you need further guidance on how to claim the cost of key person insurance as a business expense, we recommend that you consult a professional accountant on the matter.
+If you need further guidance on how to claim key person insurance cost as a business expense, we recommend that you consult a professional accountant on the matter.

 The Cost of Not Having Key Person Insurance

 Many companies may view key man insurance as a luxury.
 It’s often fairly expensive and covers a risk that most businesses hope to avoid entirely.
 However, for many companies, regardless of their size and revenue, losing a single key contributor could be devastating.